VMathivet/deeplens-asl-game/README.md

 The training was done using Amazon SageMaker, with transfer learning on a resnet with 18 layers.
 It converges in 5 epochs to a satisfaying result.

 The Game UX was built upon of [NuxtJS](https://nuxtjs.org/guide) framework and is using [Vue Material](https://vuematerial.io/) for the renderer.
-The different mechanisms like levels, lifes, score has been developed in Vanilla JS (upon of NuxtJS and additional node modules) + HTML5 + CSS2/3
+The different mechanisms like levels, lifes, score have been developed in Vanilla JS (upon of NuxtJS and additional node modules) + HTML5 + CSS2/3

 This is the project architecture:
 ![Architecture](images/architecture.png)